danazenggg/shiny/Final_Report.md

 ### Glucose Management and TB Incidence Analysis

-Grouping the data by district, and calculatiing the OR and CI for each district
+Grouping the data by district, and calculatiing the OR and CI for each district.

 ``` r
 df_combine%>%